space928/CSVParse/README.md

    line buffer.
 This means that lines in the CSV file cannot be longer than the configured maximum for the parser.
 This limit is configurable and may be lifted in the future.
- - Currently a `CSVParser` instance can only be used from a single thread.

 ### Benchmarks